-- firms are indeed heterogeneous: they are differentiated by switching costs between functionally different products and not only by switching costs for functionally similar products; - if regulation and competition policies neglect switching costs, then reluctance by consumers to switch suppliers can lead to sub-competitive outcomes (see Waterson, 2003 for evidences in several retail markets including non-innovative ones).
+- identical products (even in the market of DSL consumers only, each ISP provides its own modem that may not be redeployable in the sense of Williamson; see our Section 3); - if regulation and competition policies neglect switching costs, then reluctance by consumers to switch suppliers can lead to sub-competitive outcomes (see Waterson, 2003 for evidences in several retail markets including non-innovative ones).
 Further measures to stimulate competition may not bring more innovation, altering both productive efficiency in the short run (exit of potentially efficient competitors), as well as dynamic efficiency in the longer run (elimination of higher quality / cheaper price emergent offers). - ex post (competition policy) sanctions often occur too late and the long run evolution of the industry may be altered since inefficient outcomes may persist after the anticompetitive decision (see above decisions on collusion and predatory prices in mobile and broadband);

+Finally, the new framework advocates the implementation of self-regulation, but the observed cost of regulation is increasing: the budget for Arcep in 2003 was 16.75 million euros, and gradually raised to 17.75 for 2004, 18.71 for 2005 and 21.47 for 2006.
 The implementation of the new framework where competition law is deemed to replace (supposedly inefficient) regulation rules reveals the fact that important deficiencies still exist.
 To solve these deficiencies, we should explore how competition laws could co-exist with regulation rules, regulation rules that are not exclusively centred on ex ante price control.
 To us, regulation rules dedicated to inform ex ante consumers on what they really obtain when they subscribe a broadband service, and more crucially what are the costs and barriers they have to face when they desire to switch, are necessary elements to restore efficiency in the current framework.
 Competition policy should also be more oriented towards the issue of decreasing consumers' switching costs, which is not necessarily the basic priority today.